 - Try to plan your day so you don’t get caught in a meeting with piping hot bagels or a bowl of colorful M&M’s.

 - Let loved ones know you might be cranky.

 Delicious Homemade Veg Broth

 This broth is great on it’s own but it can also be used as a base for soups.
 Read this comprehensive article on the do’s and don’ts of making vege broth at Jennifer’s Kitchen.
-This recipe is lightly adapted from her original one but I’ve made some slight changes for personal preferences.
-For example, I roast the tomatoes for a deeper flavor but this is optional and add a few shakes of low sodium Tamari.
+This recipe is lightly adapted from her original one but I’ve made a few changes for personal preferences.
+For example, I roast the tomatoes for a deeper flavor and add a few shakes of low sodium Tamari.

 Homemade Vege Broth Recipe

 This makes enough for a full day fast.